joelparkerhenderson/care-plan/README.md

 - [ ] Make arrangements while the person is alive, and document them.
 This is because some providers offer discounts if the arrangements are made ahead of time, and also because some jurisdictions use different legal semantics when arrangements are ahead of time.

 - [ ] Ask the person if they want to write their own obituary.
 For some people, this can be deeply meaningful.

-### Government photo identification

-- [ ] Ensure the person has an official government photo id.
-Examples: in the United States, this photo id is typically a U.S. passport, or a U.S. state driver's license, or a U.S. non-driver's license.

-- [ ] If the person is unsafe to drive, then cancel the person's U.S. state driver's license, and replace it with a U.S. state non-driver's license.

-- [ ] If the id has a choice to do additional processes, such as automatic sign up for voter registration, or automatic sign up for organ donor registration, then decide on these.

-- [ ] If there's any possibility that the person may ever need to take a flight, then ensure the person has a U.S. government REAL ID.
-The rules for REAL ID are evolving, and in the future a REAL ID may become a requirement for flights, even domestic flights.

-### Birth certificate

-- [ ] Ensure the person has an original birth certificate.
-This is because you'll very likely need this for what's coming.

-- [ ] If needed, request an original birth certificate.
-If the birth certificate provider offers multiple kinds of birth certificates, such as "short form" and "long form", then request the "long form" version because it contains more information and is necessary for some kinds of U.S. government processes.
-Be advised the request may take 1-3 months to be filled.